 Marinol and Syndros are the two other FDA-approved synthetic forms of marijuana on the market.
-They’re used to treat nausea and vomit, too, but they also can help improve the appetite of people who have AIDS.
+They’re used to treat nausea and vomiting, too, but they also can help improve the appetite of people who have AIDS.

 That’s all well and good, of course.
 Except for one thing: many people who’ve used actual pot as well as these substitutes swear the synthetics aren’t as good as the real deal.
 For starters, it can take the “fake” drugs a long time to kick in; plus, they’re apparently linked to an increased risk of depression and anxiety.

 Regardless, the FDA’s approval of these drugs means your health insurance plan should cover them, right?
-Actually, that is the case when it comes to Cesamet, Marinol, and Syndros.
+Actually, that is the case when it comes to Cesamet, Marinol and Syndros.
 And it’ll probably be the case if the agency approves Epidiolex.

 Even then, don’t assume your health coverage will help you pay for these medications.
 It may or it may not.
 It’s not illegal for it to do so, however — which isn’t the case for medical marijuana.

-You can assume that your health insurance policy won’t cover CBD or synthetic cannabis products beyond Cesamet, Marinol, and Syndros.
+You can assume that your health insurance policy won’t cover CBD or synthetic cannabis products beyond Cesamet, Marinol and Syndros.
 In other words, it won’t cover CBD oil you buy at a local dispensary.
-And it won’t cover the “K2” or “Spice” you purchase on line.
+And it won’t cover the “K2” or “Spice” you purchase online.